Oliver2552/SQL_Project/cleaning_data.md

   - "searchkeyword" has 15,134 / 15,134 (ALL) rows as NULL - will be dropped
   - "transactions" has 15,053 / 15,134 rows as NULL - will be dropped
   - "productrefundamount" has 15,134 / 15,135 rows as NULL - will be dropped
+  - v2productcategory is currently in a format like XXXX/XXXX/productname - while you could seperate the entire string by the '/' into seperate columns, we felt it would be A) give better insight as to the type of product and, B) too complicated as some rows have 2 '/' while others have 4 '/'.

 We can achieve the above by creating the following view: